Shadow53/hoard/book/src/config/hoards-piles.md

 ### Hashing Algorithms

-Set `ignore` to one of the below strings to manually set which hashing algorithm is used when recording [Hoard operations](../cli/checks.md#remote-operations).
+Set `hash_algorithm` to one of the below strings to manually set which hashing algorithm is used when recording [Hoard operations](../cli/checks.md#remote-operations).

 - `"sha256"` (default): SHA-256 is an older but unbroken algorithm.